elixir-maru/maru/README.md

     # Optional dependency, you can also add your own json_library dependency
     # and config with `config :maru, json_library, YOUR_JSON_LIBRARY`.
     {:jason, "~> 1.0"},

-    # Optional dependency for runtime configuration loading.
-    {:confex, "~> 3.3"},
   ]
 end
 ```

-[Confex][] allows for runtime configuration to be loaded for ease of environment-specific use.

 ## Usage